-Stylish Kitchen Window Treatments for Cincinnati Homeowners10/08/2015Lisa Renee Nieberding With regards to looks and practicality, your best bet for window treatments for your kitchen are faux wood shutters or faux wood blinds.
+Stylish Kitchen Window Treatments for Cincinnati Homeowners10/08/2015Lisa Renee Nieberding With regards to looks and practicality, your best bet for window treatments for your kitchen are faux wood blinds or faux wood shutters.
 Why are those two the best options?
 Faux wood shutters and blinds are the window treatments that can best stand up to the messes and moisture of the kitchen, in addition to giving you privacy and fantastic looks.
 See how faux wood blinds and shutters can stand the heat, and stay in the kitchen in Cincinnati homes.
 Faux Wood Shutters Are Your Kitchen Windows’ Perfect Match For all those things you need from a window treatment, Cincinnati’s best faux wood shutters offer.
 These are a few things you probably want from any furnishing in your kitchen: It should be waterproof.
-Steam coming off the stove, splashes from the sink, or spilled drinks can spell disaster most window treatments.
+Steam from boiling pots of water, splashes from the sink, or spilled drinks can spell disaster most window treatments.
 Faux wood shutters are totally moisture-proof, as well as coated with an extra layer of protective finish.
-It should be easily cleaned.
-It’s a fact – kitchens get dirty.
-So when that tomato sauce flies onto your shutter, all it takes is a wipe with a damp cloth to make them good as new.
+It needs to be easily cleaned.
+It’s a fact – kitchens get messy.
+So when that tomato sauce flies toward your window and onto your shutters, all it takes is a wipe with a damp cloth to make them good as new.
 It should be easy to use.
 Have to open your window quickly to let out steam or smoke?
 Want to put your freshly baked pie on the window sill to cool?
 Shutters are simple to operate, and offer full use of your window.
 Most other window treatments can’t do any of those, let alone all of them.
 Fabric window treatments such as shades can easily stain, any real wood window treatment won’t last long in a humid room like the kitchen, and aluminum blinds can be a hassle to operate in a pinch.
 Not to mention the fact that faux wood shutters look incredible in the kitchen.
-With quartz, hardwood and slate countertops all the rage in Cincinnati, plantation shutters give your kitchen a look that can rival any designer’s best work.
+With marble, hardwood and slate countertops all the rage in Cincinnati, plantation shutters give your kitchen a look that can rival any designer’s best work.
 That’s why Polywood® plantation shutters are a kitchen window’s perfect match.
-Faux Wood Blinds – Elegant Window Treatment For Contemporary Cincinnati Kitchens Polywood shutters are our first pick for Cincinnati kitchens, but it’s not the only window treatment that will work.
-In Cincinnati, faux wood blinds are our runner-up for best window treatment for the kitchen.
-Faux wood is always going to be water resistant, so these blinds are off to a great start already.
-Since faux wood blinds also won’t stain, a wet cloth will get them looking pristine again after a mess.
+Faux Wood Blinds – Elegant Window Treatment For Contemporary Cincinnati Kitchens Polywood shutters are our first pick for Cincinnati kitchens, but they aren’t the only thing that will work.
+In Cincinnati, faux wood blinds are our runner-up for best kitchen window covering.
+Faux wood is always going to be moisture-resistant, so these blinds are off to a great start already.
+Faux wood blinds also won’t stain, so, a wet cloth will get them looking pristine again after a mess.
 Remember that more blind slats will mean more surface area to clean compared to shutters.
 Also bear in mind that certain blind cords could rot or wither after prolonged exposure to humidity, so be sure to ask about the cord material.
 Faux wood blinds are great on windows near the sink.
 In some Cincinnati kitchens, your cabinets or appliances might block shutters from opening.
 With blinds, you don’t need as much room to fully open your window.
 And their looks are gorgeous.
 They may not be as versatile as Polywood shutters, but faux wood blinds can pair with other natural materials such as a marble countertop or hardwood cabinets and trim.
 Frequently Asked Questions about Kitchen Window Treatments Is there a reason why you don’t recommend fabric window treatments like drapes or shades for windows in the kitchen?
 The majority of fabric window treatments like draperies or shades are easy to stain, so they’re not ideal for a busy kitchen.
 The humidity in a kitchen may result in some funky smells seeping into the fabric.
 Do you recommend a certain color for my kitchen shutters or blinds?
 In a kitchen, it’s hard to go wrong with a neutral hue.
-A solid white or off-white is a great choice, because they’ll match any new countertops or appliances you install in the future.
+A solid white or off-white is a great choice, because they’ll match any new appliances or countertops you install in the future.
 Blacks, grays and earthtones also work well.
 Which window treatment do I need if my kitchen window uses a crank to open?
 If your kitchen windows use a crank, you can still put in shutters.
 We offer shutters with cut-out panels, giving you full access to your window.
 Are there any kitchen window treatments that are heat-resistant?
 Polywood shutters are fire-resistant, and won’t show discoloring even from prolonged exposure to heat, either from the sun or from the range.
 During a kitchen remodel, when should I install new window treatments?
 Your window treatments, whether they’re shutters, shades or blinds, will usually be the last part of a remodel.
-However, it might be beneficial to involve your shutter vendor early on in your remodel to make the whole thing run smoother.
+However, there’s a benefit to involving your window treatment vendor early on in your remodel to make the whole thing run smoother.
 Get The Kitchen of Your Dreams With Better Window Treatments Faux wood shutters and faux wood blinds are our top picks for most Cincinnati kitchens, but yours may be better off with a third option.
 If you want some personal attention for your windows, set up a free in-home consultation with one of Sunburst’s window experts.
 Call us at 513-216-9740 or use the form below.
 And for window treatment picks for the rest of your home, check out our Total Room Window Guide.